PassakornChamp/react-tourist-attraction-mini-project/README.md

 # React Tourist Attraction Mini Project

 A responsive and interactive travel guide application that allows users to explore and read travel articles with a dynamic, user-friendly interface.
-Designed with modern web development principles, this project provides an optimal experience across all devices.
+This project is designed with modern web development principles and provides an optimal experience across all devices.

 ## Features